Southampton - Leicester City: How to watch, start time, stream, odds, more

 Prediction

 Maybe, just maybe?
 St. Mary’s is a decent road haul for the Foxes, who had to work hard to take down Crystal Palace on Monday.
-If Danny Ings does play and James Ward-Prowse gets a chance to do his set piece stardust, we might see an upset.
+It’s much harder without Danny Ings but James Ward-Prowse could be a difference-maker if he gets a chance to do his set piece stardust, we might see an upset.
 Either way, we think a draw is enough of a statement.
 Southampton 1-1 Leicester City.

 How to watch Southampton – Leicester City stream and start time